coding-latte/using-angular-docker-environment-variables/README.md

-## How to pass OS Environment Variables to an Angular App
+## Using OS Environment Variables in Angular (with Docker)

-This is demo, to show you how you can pass configuration through Docker OS Environment Variables to your angular application during build.
+This is demo, to show you how you can pass configuration through OS Environment Variables to your angular application during build.

 To run this demo,